gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ~~~~~~~~~~~
 {: #method-table title="Admitted CoAP Methods on the Group Manager Resources" artwork-align="center"}

+## Operations Supported by Clients {#client-operations}

+Building on what is defined in {{Section 4.1.2 of I-D.ietf-ace-key-groupcomm}}, and with reference to the resources at the Group Manager newly defined earlier in {{sec-interface-GM}} of this document, it is expected that a Client minimally supports also the following set of operations and corresponding interactions with the Group (REQ31).

+* GET request to ace-group/GROUPNAME/active , in order to check the current status of the group.

+* GET request to ace-group/GROUPNAME/verif-data , in order for a signature verifier to retrieve data required to verify signatures of messages protected with the group mode of Group OSCORE and sent to a group (see {{Sections 3.1 and 8.5 of I-D.ietf-core-oscore-groupcomm}}).
+Note that this operation is relevant to support only to signature verifiers.

+* FETCH request to ace-group/GROUPNAME/stale-sids , in order to retrieve from the Group Manager the data required to delete some of the stored group members' public
+keys and Recipient Contexts (see {{stale-sids-fetch}}).
+This data is provided as an aggregated set of stale Sender IDs, which are used as specified in Section {{missed-rekeying}}.

 # Token Transferring and Group Joining {#sec-joining-node-to-GM}

 The rest of this section describes the interactions between the joining node and the Group Manager, i.e., the transferring of the Access Token to the Group Manager and the Request-Response exchange to join the OSCORE group.
 The message exchange between the joining node and the Group Manager consists of the messages defined in {{Sections 3.3 and 4.3.1.1 of I-D.ietf-ace-key-groupcomm}}.
 Note that what is defined in {{I-D.ietf-ace-key-groupcomm}} applies, and only additions or modifications to that specification are defined here.